For truckers, farmers, and anyone else who works outdoors, quality tarps are an important investment. So here we are with various types of tarps.

 Lumber tarps are, by far, the most popular flatbed truck tarps for truckers and haulers.
 They can be used to cover a wide variety of loads, including lumber.
-14 oz or 18 oz vinyl is used to manufacture this amazing lumber tarps.
+14 oz or 18 oz vinyl is used to manufacture these amazing lumber tarps.
 For precise securement, there are three rows of D-rings.

 One key difference between steel tarps and lumber tarps is size.
 Steel tarps are smaller than lumber tarps.
-Steel is more dense than lumber is, so steel loads are shorter – That’s why 4’ drop tarps are the most typical size for steel tarps, while 8’ drop tarps are more typical for lumber tarps.
+Steel is denser than lumber is, so steel loads are shorter – That’s why 4’ drop tarps are the most typical size for steel tarps, while 8’ drop tarps are more typical for lumber tarps.

 2. Steel Tarp

 Steel tarps are truck tarps designed to cover loads of steel during transport.
 Specifically, they’re made to haul stacked steel, not steel coils, and they’re a cost-effective method of meeting the safety requirements for hauling steel loads.
-Steel tarps and lumber tarps are both typically made of heavy duty 18 oz vinyl, and they’re both used to cover loads on flatbed trucks.
+Steel tarps and lumber tarps are both typically made of heavy-duty 18 oz vinyl, and they’re both used to cover loads on flatbed trucks.